gjbex/training-material/Python/README.md

 1. `Interfacing_C_C++_Fortran`: illustrates how to use Fortran code from Python using `f2py`, C code by using `ctype`, and C/C++ code using SWIG.
+1. `HoloViews`: data visualization library examples, especially in the context of exploration in notebooks.
 1. `Joblib`: illustrates the use of this library for easy task parallelism
 1. `Jupyter`: A few notebooks to illustrate the Jupyter notebook GUI.
 1. `Logging`: illustration of Python's logging facilities.